Background pattern

 Balsoprim contains sorbitol

-This medication contains 191.10 mg of sorbitol (E-420) in each ml.
+This medicine contains 191.10 mg of sorbitol (E-420) per ml.
 Sorbitol is a source of fructose.
-If your doctor has indicated that you (or your child) have a certain sugar intolerance, or have been diagnosed with hereditary fructose intolerance (IHF), a rare genetic disorder in which the patient cannot break down fructose, consult your doctor (or your child) before taking this medication.
-Sorbitol may cause gastrointestinal discomfort and a mild laxative effect.
+If your doctor has told you that you (or your child) have an intolerance to some sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disorder in which the patient cannot break down fructose, consult your doctor before taking this medicine.
+Sorbitol may cause gastrointestinal upset and a mild laxative effect.

 Balsoprim contains sodium

-This medication contains 68.6 mg of sodium (main component of table salt/for cooking) in each 20 ml dose (3.43 mg of sodium per ml).
-This represents 3.43% of the recommended daily maximum sodium intake for an adult.
+This medicine contains 68.6 mg of sodium (the main component of table salt/cooking salt) per 20 ml dose (3.43 mg of sodium per ml).
+This is equivalent to 3.43% of the maximum recommended daily intake of sodium for an adult.

 Balsoprim contains propylene glycol

-This medication contains 2.02 mg of propylene glycol in each ml.
-If the baby is less than 4 weeks old, consult your doctor or pharmacist, especially if the baby has been given other medications containing propylene glycol or alcohol.
+This medicine contains 2.02 mg of propylene glycol per ml.
+If the baby is less than 4 weeks old, consult your doctor or pharmacist, especially if the baby has been given other medicines that contain propylene glycol or alcohol.

 3. How to take Balsoprim.